dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T480: Surveillance can ensure public safety but must respect rights.
+### T480: Surveillance can be useful for public safety if it respects privacy.

 |Support|
 |---|